A qualitative study of the generalized dispersive systems with time-delay: The unbounded case

-Directly, we can extend the well-posedness and the stability results for the nonlinear setting showing Theorem \ref{t42}.
-This is a consequence of the previous theorem and the results presented in Subsection \ref{s3}.
-With this in hand, let us prove the Corollary \ref{cor2}.
+We can directly extend the well-posedness and stability results to the nonlinear system.
+Precisely, Theorem \ref{t42} is a consequence of the previous theorem and the results presented in Subsection \ref{s3}.
+So, with this in hand, let us prove the Corollary \ref{cor2}.

-\begin{proof}[Proof of Corollary \ref{cor2}] Note that, after a change of variable, the restriction of $u$ to $[t,t+T]$ is a solution to the problem \eqref{11} concerning the initial data $u(t)$.
-Note that $u \in C([\tau_1,t];L^2(\R))$ for all $\tau_1 \in [-\tau, t)$.
-Thus, by Theorem \ref{t33}, we have
+\begin{proof}[Proof of Corollary \ref{cor2}] Note that, after a change of variable, the restriction of $u$ to $[t,t+T]$ is a solution to the problem \eqref{11} with the initial value $u(t)$.
+Observe also that $u \in C([\tau_1,t];L^2(\R))$ for all $\tau_1 \in [-\tau, t)$.
+Thus, by Theorem \ref{t33} we have